wddwycc/kv-ts/README.md

 }
 ```

-You can define any Store as your will.
+Basically, you can define your own store with these three functions.